ponylang/rfcs/text/0000-capabilities-based-access-modifers.md

 - pvt[A, B, C] - only an instance of A, B, C; generic type parameters A, B, C or package A, B, C
 - pvt[A #f, B #g] - only an in f and g of type A, B
 - pvt[(A :>) #f, (B <:) #g] - only an in f and g in a subtype of A and a supertype of B
+- pvt[A | A =:= B] - private to A when A is B

 # How We Teach This

-This is using capabilities as means to
+This is using capabilities as means to express access privileges hence more in line with with another language construct than something completely new.

 # How We Test This